 Wondering how to heat up knives?
 Simply put it in the campfire.
 Make sure you are using gloves and pliers to take the blade in and out of the fire.
 A blow torch works as well.

 Step 2 – Allow the Blade to Cool Down

-Once you’ve heated the knife to the correct temperature, allow it to cool.
+Once you’ve heated the knife to the correct temperature, allow it to cool down to room temperature.
 Hold off on that oil, though!
 You just need it to cool in the air.
 This initial process of heating and cool is known as normalizing the steel.